 6. EU Data Act Representative

-For the purposes of the EU Data Act, Digimarc's designated legal representative may be contacted for any matters related to Digimarc's obligations under the EU Data Act via email at privacy [at] digimarc [dot] com.
-Digimarc reserves the right to change its designated legal representative.
+If and to the extent Digimarc is required under the EU Data Act to designate a legal representative in the European Union, Digimarc’s designated legal representative may be contacted for matters related to Digimarc’s obligations under the EU Data Act using the contact details made available by Digimarc from time to time.
+Digimarc reserves the right to change its designated legal representative upon notice to Customer, effective as of the date specified in that notice.

 [End of European Union (EU) Data Act Addendum]